 Last but not least, and even if you have your sights set on achieving your objectives, remember to enjoy the trip.
 Live the present moment and each minute you dedicate to the important things in your life.
 Time is our most precious asset and we cannot repeat the moments lived.

 Moreover there are objectives where the trip is already a part of the desired outcome.
 Let us say for example that your resolution is to reduce negative stress in your life.
-After converting it into a real objective – by determining what exactly that means for you, what your reason and motivation is to work towards this goal and what your desired outcome is – you will have to decide which actions and behaviours you ought to incorporate into your life.
+First convert the wish into a real objective.
+Determine what exactly that means for you, what your reason and motivation is to work towards this goal and what your desired outcome is.
+Then decide which actions and behaviours you ought to incorporate into your life.
 Each new habit you acquire to counteract stress, will approach you to your desired result but the new habits and actions per se, that is the trip, will already help you to enjoy your life more and get stressed less.

 Prepared for the next year?

-I wish you all the best for the year to come and that you manage to accomplish your objectives in order to live accordingly to your values and priorities.
+I wish you all the best for the year to come.
+May you manage to accomplish your objectives in order to live accordingly to your values and priorities.
 If the SMART model does not seem enough for your to reach your goals, you might want to try the WOOP method.
 Happy New Year!

 Sharing is caring!